NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

   volume1:
   volume2:
 ```
-* Note that A **Docker secret mount** is a way to securely pass sensitive data like passwords, API keys, or SSH keys to a Docker container during the build process, without exposing them in the final Docker image. `RUN --mount=type=secret,id=netrc,dst=/app/.netrc true`, `docker build --secret id=netrc,src=/path/to/.netrc -t my-app . (not docker compose up)` `docker run --mount=type=secret,id=netrc,dst=/app/.netrc my-app` Note : Secrets mounted using --mount=type=secret in a Dockerfile are only available during the build process and are not persisted in the final image.
-This is especially important when building images that may contain private repositories, API keys, or other sensitive data. **Secrets mounted using Docker Compose are available to the running container. you can easily define and distribute sensitive data to the necessary services without compromising security**
+* Note that A **Docker secret mount** is a way to securely pass sensitive data like passwords, API keys, or SSH keys to a Docker container during the build process, without exposing them in the final Docker image.
+Note : Secrets mounted using --mount=type=secret in a Dockerfile are only available during the build process and are not persisted in the final image.
+This is especially important when building images that may contain private repositories, API keys, or other sensitive data.

 1. Case 1 : Mounting Secrets During the Build Process in a Dockerfile
 **With secret mount**   `docker build --secret id=privatekey,src=key/withoutpassphrase/id_rsa -t my-app -f Dockerfile_netrc .` and `docker run -it my-app /bin/bash`
 ```dockerfile
 # Specify the base image for your project